Discrete and continuum models for the coevolutionary dynamics between CD8+ cytotoxic T lymphocytes and tumour cells: Numerical simulations

 \paragraph{Altered tumour-like scenarios} For intermediate values of $\gamma$ that satisfy condition~\eqref{condition}, after initial growth, a certain number of tumour cells and a slightly larger number of CTLs stably coexist (\emph{cf.} Figure~\ref{fig:new1}{\bf c}).
 In this case, the average value of the immune score $\overline{I}$ defined via~\eqref{immunoscore} and~\eqref{def:avgI} is just slightly larger than $1$ (i.e. for the parameter values considered here $\overline{I} \approx 1.6$).
 In the framework of our model, this corresponds to the emergence of \emph{altered tumour-like scenarios}.
-Moreover, the plots in Figure~\ref{fig:new1}{\bf c} demonstrate that there is a good agreement between numerical simulations of the individual-based and continuum models and, coherently with the analytical results presented in Section~\ref{temporal perturbations}, the total numbers of tumour cells and CTLs converge to the steady-state values given by~\eqref{steady_d}.

 \paragraph{Cold tumour-like scenarios} For sufficiently small values of $\gamma$ that satisfy condition~\eqref{condition}, in the early stage of cell dynamics the total number of tumour cells overtakes the total number of CTLs, and keeps expanding until saturation (\emph{cf.} Figure~\ref{fig:new1}{\bf d}).
 Accordingly, the average value of the immune score $\overline{I}$ defined via~\eqref{immunoscore} and~\eqref{def:avgI} is smaller than $1$ (i.e. for the parameter values considered here $\overline{I} \approx 0.7$), which corresponds to the emergence of \emph{cold tumour-like scenarios} in the framework of our model.
-Moreover, the plots in Figure~\ref{fig:new1}{\bf d} demonstrate that there is a good agreement between numerical simulations of the individual-based and continuum models and, coherently with the analytical results presented in Section~\ref{temporal perturbations}, the total numbers of tumour cells and CTLs converge to the steady-state values given by~\eqref{steady_d}.